7 Signs of High-Functioning Anxiety & How to Treat It

 Therapy provides tailored tools and strategies and is a cornerstone of how to treat high functioning anxiety.

-• Cognitive Behavioral Therapy (CBT): Excellent for identifying and reframing the negative thought patterns that fuel anxiety.
+- Cognitive Behavioral Therapy (CBT): Excellent for identifying and reframing the negative thought patterns that fuel anxiety.
+The APA identifies CBT as the most extensively researched and validated psychological treatment for anxiety disorders.

 6. Try Helpful Lifestyle Habits